mvkvl/atlassian-status-page-java-api/README.md

 ## General description

-This library implements a subset of Atlassian StatusPage REST API to simplify its usage from Java applications.
+This library implements a subset of Atlassian Statuspage REST API to simplify its usage from Java applications.

 The simplest way to use this library is to include it as a dependency into your project like this:
 ```maven